-Incremental costs assigned to Duke Energy Progress' NC Retail customers are separated into two categories: costs related to solar, poultry and swine waste compliance requirements, and research and other incremental and Solar Rebate costs ("Set-Aside and Other Incremental Costs"); and costs related to the General Requirement1 ("General Incremental Costs").
-This separation is based on the percentages of Set-Aside and Other Incremental Costs, and General Incremental Costs, calculated on Williams Exhibit No. 1.
+Incremental costs assigned to Duke Energy Progress' NC Retail customers are separated into two categories: costs related to solar, poultry, and swine waste compliance requirements, research and other incremental administration, and Solar Rebate and Solar + Storage programs ("Set-Aside and Other Incremental Costs"); and costs related to the General Requirement ("General Incremental

-1 The Company generally refers to the "General Requirement" as its overall REPS requirement, set forth in N.C.
+&lt;sup>1 The Company generally refers to the "General Requirement" as its overall REPS requirement, set forth in N.C.
 Gen. Stat. § 62-133.8(b), net of the three set-asides.